vbaconnet-ledger/developer-portal/_docs/NA/start_here.md

 [Learn about the BOLOS platform](../b_overview)

 #### Set up the BOLOS development environment
 In order to build or compile BOLOS applications for Ledger devices, the appropriate environment must be set up.
 This environment consists in an SDK and two compilers.
-[Quickstart](../u_quickstart) with our script and/or go into [more details](../u_deepdive) about the script and examples of good codebases which you can learn from.
+[Quickstart](../u_quickstart) with our script and/or go into [more details](../u_deepdive) about the script.

 #### Contributing
 If you want to improve the documentation you can make suggestions on the [Ledger's Developer Slack](https://ledger-dev.slack.com)